saeedNW/arch-linux-installation/applications/installation_guide.md

 # cause the Docker network create the route as a DNS server.
 ```

-Keep in mind that this container needs to be started manually each time you restart your system.
-To have it start automatically, you can add the `--restart unless-stopped \` option when running the container.
-This ensures it starts automatically after a system reboot.

-### Installing Elasticsearch and Kibana
+## Installing Elasticsearch and Kibana

 Elasticsearch and Kibana are available in the Arch Repositories (Official/AUR).
 However, I personally prefer using Docker to install and run these packages.